 3. Grade Level Themes and Units

 Do students learn multiplication in one lesson?
 Nope.
 Do they learn all their letter sounds in one lesson?
 Nope.
 They won’t learn how to be responsible after one lesson either, or how to be great conflict solvers, or how to regulate strong feelings.
 Instead of monthly themes, we decided that each grade would focus on a theme throughout the year and all their lessons (outside of the must-dos) would be aligned to this theme.
 At the time, we were only getting into the classrooms 10 times/year.
 Now that our caseloads have shrunk and we’re doing 18-20 lessons each year, we’ve moved from yearly themes to quarterly units; first quarter is the ‘must dos’ and the remaining three quarters each cover a 4-5 lesson unit.
-I have our first curriculum map in my TpT store (for free).
+I have our first curriculum map (for free).

 And here’s the thing about doing themes/units; it’s a much more evidence-based model!
 Take a look at the Collaborative for Academic Social and Emotional Learning’s “SELect Programs” and you’ll find several that use themed units (4Rs, PATHS, Second Step, MindUP, The Incredible Years, Peace Works, and Positive Action to name a few).

 We’re still working on 1st and 2nd grade for second semester (their needs assessments were definitely not clear cut!), but this is how 3rd and 4th shaped up for this school year:

 This is our third year now with this new vision and we’re loving it.
 We definitely prefer depth to breadth when it comes to working with out students.
 If a classroom has a specific issue they need tackled (like stealing), we do a special one off lesson for that – and it works because it was specifically requested by the teacher – which then means it’s reinforced/encouraged/reviewed by the teacher.